lmas/lmas.github.io/src/blog/references/quotes/index.md

 banner-source: https://unsplash.com/photos/utYSgMOIm5w
 ---

-This is a collection of interesting engineering and optimistic quotes by other people.
+This is a personal collection of engineering quotes by other people.

 *I'll try to keep track of the original authors and linkable sources as best as I can.*